Valent-in/retropad-editor/README.md

 - Can use external image resources.

 Config file and images must be stored in same folder.
-On most Android devices RetroArch will open config only from internal memory even acces to sdcard is granted.
+On most Android devices RetroArch will open config only from internal memory even access to sdcard is granted.
 - This editor can load but NOT save configs with image paths (img/A.png will be saved as A.png)
 - Does not support old (integer) format.
 ---